ronitmartin/AI-Facial-Recognition/README.md

 # AI-Facial-Recognition
-Real time facial expression detection through a webcam using AI and the 'face-api.js' library.
+Real time face detection through a webcam using AI and the 'face-api.js' library.

 - Streams a webcam through HTML
 - Uses Face API to detect faces in real time